streamshub/flink-sql-examples/docs/user-defined-functions/index.md

 USING JAR '/opt/currency-converter-1.0-SNAPSHOT.jar';
 ```

 > Note: Temporary catalog functions [only live as long as the current session](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/functions/overview/#types-of-functions).
-You can omit the `TEMPORARY` keyword to create a catalog function that persists across sessions.
+Provided you have a [Flink catalog](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/catalogs/#catalogs) deployed and configured, you can omit the `TEMPORARY` keyword to create a function that persists across sessions.

 > Note: This statement may succeed even if the JAR was not found or has insufficient permissions.
 You will likely only find this out when you try to use the UDF in a query.